solita/solita.github.com/_posts/2020-05-26-introduction-to-spring-webflux.md

 ## What is Spring WebFlux?

-Traditionally Spring Framework web applications have been written with Spring Web MVC, which was a purpose-built web framework for Java Servlet API and Servlet containers, and has been part of the Spring Framework since the very beginning.
+Traditionally Spring Framework web applications have been written with Spring Web MVC, which is a purpose-built web framework for Java Servlet API and Servlet containers, and has been part of the Spring Framework since the very beginning.
 Spring Framework 5.0, release in September 2017, introduced a non-blocking reactive-stack web framework called [Spring WebFlux](https://docs.spring.io/spring/docs/5.3.0-SNAPSHOT/spring-framework-reference/web-reactive.html#spring-webflux).

 There were two major reasons for a new web framework.
 First, there was a need for a non-blocking implementation to handle concurrency with less threads (i.e. using fewer hardware resources).
 And then there were the possibilities of functional programming made possible with Java 8 lambda expressions which allow declarative composition of asynchronous logic.